AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Show specifications`

-  Indicates whether GPS displays a line for the specification (declaration) of entities in addition to the location of their bodies.
+  Indicates whether GNAT Studio displays a line for the specification (declaration) of entities in addition to the location of their bodies.

 * :guilabel:`Sort alphabetically`